The Project Finance Law Review: Government Funding

 iii Benefits of sovereign guarantees

 Sovereign guarantees can also be used as a form of credit enhancement, improving the credit rating of the project through the credit rating of the government.
 This lowers the risk profile of the project, which can improve the terms of the financing, by either reducing the cost of financing, increasing the amount available or lengthening the tenor.
-For example, a guarantee in respect of payment obligations of a state-owned electricity offtaker could mean private sector investors and financiers would be satisfied with lower returns and a lower costs of financing.
+For example, a guarantee in respect of payment obligations of a state-owned electricity offtaker could mean private sector investors and financiers would be satisfied with lower returns and lower financing costs.

 Sovereign guarantees can also encourage the private sector to invest in, and finance, sectors or projects where private sector entities would normally not have invested or financed, or where the perceived risks are usually too high for the private sector (for example, supply of electricity to a rural area).